- Military Basics

 - The Head Start program teaches reading, math and other developmental skills to children 5 and younger before they start school.
 If your family has low income, a foster child or a child with special needs, see if you quality for this program.
 If you are stationed overseas, Sure Start is open to command-sponsored military children who meet specific age requirements and other criteria.

 - Military OneSource education consultants can assist you with questions about your child’s education.
 These one-on-one sessions are free, confidential and can provide you with referrals to in-home tutors and tutoring centers in your area as well as public and private school information.
-Call 800-342-9647 at any time to schedule an appointment.
+Contact Military OneSource any time to schedule an appointment.
 Call 800-342-9647, view international calling options or schedule a live chat.